nandulak/agent-purple/docs/DEVELOPMENT_GUIDE.md

 #### Best Practices
 - Store the GitHub token securely in the `.env` file
-- Implement proper error handling for MCP interactions
+- Implement proper error handling for Git operations
-- Monitor MCP server logs for errors or warnings
+- Monitor logs for errors or warnings

 ### AutoGen Framework for Agent Orchestration